6 Of The Best Day Trips From York, England

 The beautiful walled city of York has an incredible amount of history with amazing places to explore, and it’s the ideal destination for a few days’ break.
 Spend a weekend in York and you’ll be wanting to go back to discover more.
 But don’t limit yourself to the city.
 There are many exciting day trips from York that you can take to explore Yorkshire, locally known as ‘God’s Own Country’, and its surroundings.

 This is one of the great things about York.
 It’s surrounded by spectacular countryside with an abundance of cute villages and stately homes with tons of history.
 And it’s not too far from one of the most beautiful stretches of coast in the UK.
+And if you set off early and love driving, you could even visit the Lake District on a day trip.
 Here are some of the best York day trips you can do.

 Table of Contents

 Awesome Day Trips from York

 By Teresa from Brogan Abroad

 Castle Howard is one of Britain’s finest stately homes, and it was named ‘One of the greatest mansions and grand houses’ in the world by Lonely Planet.
 The whole estate features over 200 listed buildings and monuments and is located in the rolling Howardian Hills, an Outstanding Area of Natural Beauty.
 It was built over a period of 300 years by the Howard family, and it is still their family home.